openbmc/docs/architecture/openbmc-systemd.md

 someone starts the same target twice.
 If the associated service with that target is not running (i.e. RemainAfterExit=no), then the service will be executed again.
-Think about someone accidentally running the obmc-chassis-start@.target twice.
+Think about someone accidentally running the obmc-chassis-poweron@.target twice.
 If you execute it when the operating system is up and running, and the service which toggles the pgood pin is re-executed, you're going to crash your system.
 Given this info, the goal should always be to write "oneshot" services that have RemainAfterExit set to yes.